bitcointranscripts/bitcointranscripts/bitcoin-magazine/upgrading-bitcoin-s-consensus-engine-bitcoin-kernel-explained-w-core-dev.md

 Speaker 0: 00:08:03

-So how is implemented kernel impacted or affected the work towards multi-process separation?
+So how has implemented kernel impacted or affected the work towards multi-process separation?
 Like, that's something for a similarly long time, Core as a project has kind of been trying to clean up the codebase so that things are nicely isolated, could potentially in future actually be separated into completely separate programs that talk to each other as opposed to one singular codebase.
 But it's been a long road, I think a lot longer than LibConsensus and the Kernel project, going from the giant file that Satoshi left everybody to like the much more modular, clean code base that we have today.